 Widespread adoption of this definition would help to foster standardization of quality measurement across various public and private initiatives.
+Moving forward, challenges in putting this definition for measure development into operation highlight limitations in our current approaches to performance measurement, particularly the need to augment claims data with other clinical and patientreported data to obtain information to identify e Behavioral includes mental health and substance use illness.

-Moving forward, challenges in putting this definition for measure development into operation highlight limitations in our current approaches to performance measurement, particularly the need to augment claims data with other clinical and patient-reported data to obtain information to identify this population.
+this population.
 Data source considerations are discussed later in the guiding principles.